-Diabetes mellitus (DM) refers to a group of metabolic diseases characterized by hyperglycemia due to insulin resistance or insulin deficiency.
-It leads to a wide range of complications and, when poorly controlled, contributes to significant morbidity and mortality (see Diabetes Complications chapter).
-The reported prevalence of diabetes in the US ranges between 7%-15%, depending on race, ethnicity, and sex among adults aged ≥ 18 years.
-Care of people diagnosed with the disease and its complications accounted for more than 20% of health care dollars spent in the US in 2012.
+Diabetes mellitus is a group of metabolic diseases characterized by hyperglycemia resulting from insulin resistance and/or insulin deficiency.
+Diabetes mellitus leads to a wide range of complications and, when poorly controlled, contributes to significant morbidity and mortality (see also Complications of Diabetes Mellitus chapter).

-Gestational diabetes mellitus (GDM) has an estimated prevalence of up to about 9%.
-As its name suggests, GDM is impaired glucose tolerance that first appears during pregnancy.
-Hormones secreted by the placenta—estrogen, progesterone, growth hormone, corticotrophin-releasing hormone, and prolactin—oppose insulin’s function, and the pancreas struggles to produce enough insulin to compensate for the greater caloric intake during pregnancy.
-Treatment with dietary modification and/or medication (usually insulin) is essential to prevent fetal complications.
-Although blood glucose levels usually normalize postpartum, women who had GDM have a high risk of developing type 2 diabetes.
+Gestational diabetes mellitus is impaired glucose tolerance during pregnancy.
+In 2019, its prevalence in the US was estimated at 22%.
+Many cases are actually previously undiagnosed type 2 diabetes, as women of childbearing age are not routinely screened for diabetes.
+Treatment with dietary modification and/or medication (usually insulin) is essential to prevent short- and long-term risks to mother and fetus.
+Although blood glucose levels often normalize postpartum, women who had gestational diabetes have a high risk of developing type 2 diabetes.
 This risk may be reduced with diet and lifestyle changes.

-Other forms of diabetes can result from other disease states or treatments and include:
+Other forms of diabetes can result from other disease states or treatments and include the following:

-- Monogenic diabetes syndromes (such as neonatal diabetes and maturity-onset diabetes of the young [MODY])
+- Monogenic diabetes syndromes (such as neonatal diabetes and maturity-onset diabetes of the young [MODY], referenced above)